zerglog/voro-for-gromacs/README.md

 # voro-for-gromacs
-Processing code for analysing ouput from Gromacs using voro++
+Processing code for analysing output from Gromacs using voro++